The HealthierUS School Challenge

 - Plant a garden.
 School gardens offer opportunities for fun and physical activity and can serve as a tool to help students understand how healthful food is produced.

 - Incorporate school gardens into classroom lessons (e.g., science, cooking) to provide students with hands-on, multi-disciplinary learning activities.
+Check out USDA Team Nutrition’s free, garden-based nutrition education curricula, which includes lessons that can be integrated into core educational subjects, such as math, English language arts, and science.

 Working with parents and the entire school community:

 - Organize cooking demonstrations/classes with parents and students in the evenings and with teachers and students during the day.
-Classes should feature recipes with whole grains, dark green and orange vegetables and dry beans and peas; ideas for healthy snacking and emphasize the importance of portion size.
+Classes should feature recipes with whole grains, dark green and orange vegetables, and dry beans and peas; ideas for healthy snacking and emphasize the importance of portion size.

 - Provide marketing and food presentation techniques so the school community can motivate children to select and eat healthier foods.